alexmarozick/WeatherAPI/README.md

 Cron Job: Schtasks
     Schtasks is the Windows equivalent to linux's cron jobs.
 I set a task to run the updateDB.py script every 5 minutes.
 This will keep the DB up to date with the current temperature every 5 minutes.

+# Issues
+1) Frontend and HTTP request handler run off different urls

+2) Initializing DB with many entries is very slow due to scraping one at a time

+3) Task scheduler doesnt update DB even though it calls the correct script For now, update DB by calling "python ./updateDB.py"